St Catherine's House

 St Catherine of Siena so famously said, “Be who God meant you to be and you will set the world on fire”.
 We strive to continue to create a vibrant and dynamic faith based House of young ladies who are encouraged to live out their vocation through the life of the School.
 Through celebrating the many gifts and talents represented within the House including academic, sporting, dramatic, artistic, spiritual and social, we seek to enable all in the community to live out the words of St Catherine of Siena and “set the world on fire”.
 The House's unofficial motto “small but mighty” captures the effort which we make in all aspects of our endeavours, whether it is gaining our first trophy for the choral in House Music or bagging another hockey trophy.
 Parents too enjoy being part of St Catherine’s and we hold various events for parents, a highlight being the parents BBQ and rounders evening in the Summer Term.

-The Housemistress of St Catherine's is Mrs Claire Cross (pictured left) who took up her post in September 2018 and also teachers Religious Studies and Philosophy, while her deputy is Mrs Victoria Sadler who also teaches Geography and accompanies the Duke of Edinburgh's Award expeditions.
-They, together with Fr Roderick Jones, look to ensure there is an active and vibrant spiritual life in St Catherine’s and that all girls have the opportunity for prayer and reflection in varying ways ranging from Lectio Divina to praying the Rosary through to offering the option of prayers of intercessions and student led reflections and prayers.
+The Housemistress of St Catherine's is Mrs Jo Harvey-Barnes (pictured) who takes up her post in September 2019 and is also Head of Netball, while her deputy is Mrs Victoria Sadler who also teaches Geography and accompanies the Duke of Edinburgh's Award expeditions.
+They, together with House Chaplain Veronica Bulakova, look to ensure there is an active and vibrant spiritual life in St Catherine’s and that all girls have the opportunity for prayer and reflection in varying ways ranging from Lectio Divina to praying the Rosary through to offering the option of prayers of intercessions and student led reflections and prayers.